-- A new designated reserve (Water Main Replacement Reserve) was created where prefunding and surcharge dollars will be placed. - A communication and customer engagement strategy was developed to inform customers about the technical and financial aspects of the project on an ongoing basis and is described in Section 3 of this Study. - A Funding and Expenditure Plan, including prefunding, has been identified and is incorporated into this Study.
-If the Board amends this existing option, further work on the Funding and Expenditure Plan will be required. - The CAC reviewed the changes to Alternative 5.4 and provided feedback.
-The CAC voted • on and endorsed the Revised Alternative 5.4.
-The Final Study will be presented for the Board's consideration and possible action to implement in 2022.
-More specifically, following are the recommended policy actions and implications from this Study: - 1.
-The Board to consider adoption of this Study, which includes the Revised Alternative 5.4 as the strategy for water main replacements - 2.
-The Board to provide consensus direction concerning the accompanying funding target specified in this Study - 3.
-The Board to direct the CHWD to develop an education and public engagement strategy supporting the adoption and implementation of Project 2030
+- A new designated reserve (Water Main Replacement Reserve) was created where project funding will be placed. - A communication and customer engagement strategy was developed to inform customers about the technical and financial aspects of the project on an ongoing basis and is described in Section 3 of this Study. - A Funding and Expenditure Plan, including prefunding, has been identified and is incorporated into this Study. - The CAC reviewed the changes to Alternative 5.4 and provided feedback.
+The CAC voted to endorse the Revised Alternative 5.4.
+The Final Study was presented for the Board's consideration on June 29, 2021.
+On that date, the Board approved the Project 2030 Study, which includes the Revised Alternative 5.4 as the strategy for water main replacements. - The Board also provided consensus direction on the following: - 1.
+The funding target specified in this Study shall be incorporated into the 2022 budget for Board review during the budget hearing process.
+If the funding strategy remains in the 2022 budget, the District will need to issue a Proposition 218 notice in 2021 for fiscal year (FY) 2022. - 2.
+An education and public engagement strategy will be developed to support the adoption and implementation of Project 2030.